Security Deposit Return? Need to break a Chicago lease?

 If a tenant breaks a lease improperly, that tenant is probably on the hook for rent for the rest of the lease term.
 Under no circumstances should a renter rely on a landlord's VERBAL agreement to let the tenant break the lease.
 Nor should the tenant give only a VERBAL 30-day notice to terminate a month-to-month rental.
 This is true even if the lease itself isn't in writing.
 If an agreement to terminate a lease before its natural expiration date is not in writing, the renter should not rely on it.
 That unfortunate renter may wind up owing rent after they moved out early and their landlord said "sure don't worry about it" on the phone, or in person.
 The tenant will at least jeopardize their security deposit.
 A renter can wind up owing rent for months that the tenant doesn't even live at the property.
 There are cases where a tenant simply cannot legally terminate their lease early, no matter how much they need to.
 Even in Chicago.
 Be careful breaking leases.
 If you can't do it right, don't do it.

 Roommate problems?
 Tenants cannot easily escape a lease they signed with roommates just because some, but not all, tenants are violating the lease or making the apartment disgusting.
 Tenants on a lease are usually jointly and severally liable.
 That means the landlord can sue any one of the tenants on a lease for ALL the rent due under the lease.
 Yes, you may be responsible for your deadbeat roommate's rent, even if you paid all of your rent.
 So be careful who you sign a lease with.
 At least in Chicago you may have grounds to legally break the lease and get a fresh start on your own or with a more responsible roommate.
 You might decide to talk to a Chicago renters-rights attorney about this option.
 Besides the risk of owing rent for a former "friend" or "valentine", that person is also going to have access to the common areas and maybe even your bedroom in the rented apartment.
 This can put the security of your valuables and even your person at risk.
 Even your trash containing receipts, bank statements, or credit card offers put your identity and credit at risk once a roommate-gone-bad situation arises.
 After all, you cannot evict your roommate for not paying rent, or lock them out of the property.
-This is just one reason some tenants turn to services such as Life Lock, who keep a consistent eye on your personal info and alert you to any sudden or suspicious changes.

 Some renters in Oak Park have a defect in their lease that can get them out of the written lease on 30 days' written notice.